Homepage

 Looking for answers?
 Browse the questions below:

-As with other vaccine-preventable diseases, you are best protected from COVID-19 when you stay up-to-date with the recommended vaccinations.
+As with other vaccine-preventable diseases, you are best protected from COVID-19 when you stay up to date with the recommended vaccinations.

 What factors can increase the risk for severe illness from COVID-19?